 This is a 0.2 pounds feeder with dimensions of 1.2 x 3.25 x 5.5 inches.
 It can easily be installed at the entrance of the hive and allows the beekeeper to check the resource levels without disturbing the bees.
 The unit is also easy to clean and allows one to use a separate Mason jar at the hive’s entrance.
 It is a durable unit but not ideal for feeding during cold seasons.Check Price

 2. Harvest Lane Honey FEEDBBG 102 Entrance Feeder

 The 1.1 pound entrance bee feeder comes with some amazing features.
 It is big enough to provide sufficient provisions for the bees during the desired seasons.
 The feeder is easy to install and can last for many years.
 It has a dimension of 5 x 5 x 10 inches and is manufactured in the US.
-Once you install it you can monitor the resource levels without need to open up the hive disturb the bees.Check Price
+Once you install it you can monitor the resource levels without the need to open the hive and disturb the bees.Check Price

-1. Mcupper 10PCS Honey Entrance Feeder
+1. Mcupper 10pcs Honey Entrance Feeder

 This is a 0.3 ounce entrance feeder with a dimension of 8.7 x 4.4 x 1 inches.
-It is one of best feeders for those who want to reuse their water or coke bottles.
+It is one of best bee feeders for those who want to reuse their water or coke bottles.
 The unit can be refilled and cleaned with no disturbance to the bee colony.
 It is an excellent quality unit targeted for those who desire an easy-to-use and cost-effective bee feeder.Check Price

 Types of Bee Feeders